PKU-ICST-MIPL/MARS_TCSVT2021/README.md

 The common representations can be found in folder "features".

-For any questions, fell free to contact us. (wangyunbo09@gmail.com)
+For any questions, feel free to contact us. (wangyunbo09@gmail.com)